“Is SEO for website builders or SEO for WordPress better?”

 In fact, this website is built on WordPress – because it is the best platform for writing blog posts.

 But when I first started creating websites, WordPress was a tough beast to tame.
+I was attracted by its cheap website building cost.

 It was confusing, way too technical (for dumb ol’ me anyway), and if I wanted to make any design changes or move my content around, I needed to write code or hire someone who can.